Beyond Endpoints: Path-Centric Reasoning for Vectorized Off-Road Network Extraction: Introduction

 Our WildRoad dataset brings to light the distinct challenges of off-road environments, where road segments are frequently obscured and junctions lack clear geometric structure~\cite{lourencco2023automatic, winiwarter2024extraction}.
 These conditions expose a key architectural weakness in prominent models like the SAM-Road series.
 They are built on a \textit{node-centric} paradigm, which determines connectivity by reasoning primarily about features at sparse endpoints.
 As visualized in Fig.~\ref{fig:motivation}(b), this reliance on endpoints is a critical flaw; The local features at candidate connection points tend to be similar and ambiguous, leaving the model with limited discriminative power to distinguish genuine road segments from spurious links without examining the entire path.

 Our key insight is that robust connectivity reasoning requires a fundamental shift from node-centric to \textit{path-centric} thinking.
 Building on this, we propose MaGRoad, a framework designed for both robustness and efficiency.
 Its core module, MaGTopoNet, attains robustness by aggregating multi-scale visual evidence along the entire geodesic path of a candidate edge.
-This design enables the model to integrate rich contextual information, yielding greater resilience to weak textures and partial occlusions.
-Meanwhile, a streamlined inference pipeline with a unified and optimized non-maximum suppression (NMS)~\cite{neubeck2006efficient} stage ensures practical efficiency and reduced computational cost.
-The key contributions of this work are summarized below: \begin{itemize} \item We construct WildRoad, the first large-scale, continent-spanning vectorized benchmark for off-road environments, enabled by a novel interactive annotation pipeline that significantly reduces manual labeling effort. \item We propose MaGTopoNet, a path-centric topology module that pools multi-scale mask evidence along edges and encodes geometric compatibility, improving graph quality on off-road and urban data. \item We introduce a streamlined graph extraction pipeline that enhances inference efficiency and scalability for large-scale mapping. \end{itemize}
+This design enables the model to integrate contextual information, yielding greater resilience to weak textures and partial occlusions.
+Meanwhile, a unified non-maximum suppression (NMS)~\cite{neubeck2006efficient} strategy for vertex extraction ensures efficiency and reduced computational cost.
+The key contributions of this work are summarized below: \begin{itemize} \item We construct WildRoad, the first large-scale, continent-spanning vectorized benchmark for off-road environments, enabled by a novel interactive annotation pipeline that significantly reduces manual labeling effort. \item We propose MaGTopoNet, a path-centric topology module that pools multi-scale mask evidence along edges and encodes geometric compatibility, improving graph quality on off-road and urban data. \item We introduce an efficient vertex extraction strategy based on unified NMS that improves inference speed and scalability for large-scale mapping. \end{itemize}